yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 Aside from the visual perceptions, human brains have this similar ignoring mechanism for sounds too.
 MP3, for one, would be an algorithm that took advantage of this.

 Since my team work on audio AI, I have been diving a bit deeper into the audio encoding realm, which reminded me that I had this ancient MP3 player I bought eons ago.
-I managed to dig it out from my home vault this weekend.
-Surprisingly, with my constant relocations of many cities after college, it still has not lost (who knows, it might become a family heirloom!):
+I managed to dig it out from our home vault this weekend.
+Surprisingly, with my constant relocations after college, it still has not lost (who knows, it might become a family heirloom!):

 ![mp3-player](../assets/images/20220507/old_mp3_player.jpg)

-It's probably still functional but I haven't used it for a long long time since the smartphone age began - it really brings me back.
+It's probably still functional but I haven't used it for a long long time since the smartphone age began - it sure brings me back!
 Now to think about it, I must've got it when I was a freshman.
 It had cost me a fortune, probably a month's worth of allowance at the time.
-Definitely wouldn't have got it without a bit help from scholarships (eh good times).
+Definitely wouldn't have got it without a bit help from scholarships (good times eh).

-The reason why MP3 is not longer as popular cuz the underlying algorithm is a lossy one, which came handy in an age of pricey storage but not the time of abundance like present.
-It applies a fine-tuned psychoacoustic model, to dynamically edit out audio signals safely, i.e. without significant losses in the consciously-perceived quality of the sound to human ears.
+The reason why MP3 is not longer as popular cuz the underlying algorithm is a lossy one, which came handy in an age of pricey storage but not as much at the times of abundance like present.
+In order to reduce music file sizes, the MP3 algorithm applies a fine-tuned psychoacoustic model, to dynamically edit out audio signals safely, i.e. without significant losses in the consciously-perceived quality of the sound to human ears.
 In short, it relies on the temporal masking effect: the presence of a strong audio signal makes weaker audio signals in the proximity imperceptible.
 This methodology, in my view, also aligns with the principles of PCA, in a very smart yet manipulative way.

 ## To Wrap up

-As much as I'm all for the morale of PCA, first thing first, cutting down to the chase and all in general, I still find it's a bit too much to say you've "seen" a movie after watching a 5-min short video explained by some YouTuber or Tik Tok influencer (my wife does that from time to time, and we'd bicker over it).
-There are also online book clubs in China, where someone'd pick a book, read it, abstract out the gist and then explain to the followers in merely 30mins or less, so now one can claim he/she has "read" a book without having to actually read it - I think just like the 4-dimensional digits example above, it's just "PCA" went too far.
+As much as I'm all for the morale of PCA, first thing first, cutting down to the chase and all in general, I still find it's a bit too much to say one has "seen" a movie after watching a 5-min short video explained by some YouTuber or Tik Tok influencer (my wife does that from time to time, and we'd bicker over it).
+There are also online book clubs in China, where someone'd pick a book, read it, abstract out the gist and then explain to the followers in merely 30mins or less, so now one can claim he/she has "read" a book without having to actually read it - I think this is, just like the 4-dimensional digits example above, "PCA" went too far.
 Call me old school, but I'm just not really a big fan of this fast-food'ing movement. :)

 With that, I conclude my ranting today.
 Until next time!

 ---
-[^fn1]: Later I learnt it was actually inspired by the Jungle Cruise ride, but wasn't available in Shanghai resort.
+[^fn1]: Later I learnt it was indeed inspired by the Jungle Cruise ride, an item wasn't available in Shanghai resort.
 No wonder I had no recollection of it.
-[^fn2]: As I mentioned in my previous posts before, in the epic Chinese science fiction novel *Three Body*, the more advanced civilizations had achieved weaponizing the laws of mathematics and physics, one of which is a tiny `2D/dual-vector foil` to reduce other worlds’ dimensions, to annihilate their enemies or burgeoning civilizations that might be later threats to their resources.
+[^fn2]: As I mentioned in my previous posts before, in the epic Chinese science fiction novel *Three Body*, the more advanced civilizations had achieved weaponizing the laws of mathematics and physics, one of which is a tiny `2D/dual-vector foil`.
+When applied, it reduces other worlds’ dimensions, to annihilate any enemies or burgeoning civilizations that might be later threats.
 That's like, an entire three-dimensional star system would be flattened into a breathtakingly beautiful 2D oil paint.
 [^fn3]: Source: University of Cambridge [study](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/).
 [^fn4]: Why reading the find prints can be [rewarding](https://www.npr.org/2019/03/08/701417140/when-not-reading-the-fine-print-can-cost-your-soul): Georgia high school teacher won a $10,000 reward after she closely read the terms and conditions that came with a travel insurance policy.